Paying for HIV Care and Treatment

 Job-Based and Individual Insurance—Many people have private health insurance through their employer (or a family member’s employer), or they have individual insurance they have purchased.
 Under the Affordable Care Act (ACA), most job-based and individual plans are required to offer certain benefits and protections.
 For example, plans can’t drop you or deny you coverage just because you have a pre-existing health condition, like HIV.
 And insurers can’t impose lifetime caps on your insurance benefits.
 However, you’ll still need to pay any deductibles, copayments, and coinsurance your plan requires.
 Make sure you read your plan carefully so that you know what your plan will (and won’t) cover.

-When you leave a job, you may be able to keep your job-based health insurance for a period, usually up to 18 months.
-This is called COBRA continuation coverage.
+If you’ve lost your job, had your hours reduced, or experienced other qualifying events, there are options available to workers and their families to maintain health coverage, including COBRA Continuation Coverage.
+COBRA may allow you to temporarily keep your employer-provided health insurance until you get other health coverage, whether through a new job or another source.
 With COBRA coverage, you usually have to pay the entire monthly premium yourself, plus a small administrative fee.
 Your former employer no longer pays any of your insurance costs.

 Need Marketplace Health Coverage?

 Also, see if you qualify for Medicaid or CHIP.
-Medicaid and CHIP can provide free or low-cost health coverage to low-income people, families and children, pregnant women, the elderly, and people with disabilities.
+Medicaid and the Children’s Health Insurance Program (CHIP) provide free or low-cost health coverage to some low-income people, families and children, pregnant women, the elderly, and people with disabilities.
 If you are eligible, you can enroll at any time; there is no open enrollment period.
 Find out if you qualify and get steps to apply.

 Federal Programs to Help People Who Are Uninsured or Underinsured Get HIV Care